Taming the noise, one plate at a time

 What Is Penne Napoli

-You know when that feeling when you come home and you look in the cupboard for dinner.
+You know that feeling when you come home and you look in the cupboard for dinner.
 Whatcha got?
-A jar of passata and some pasta.
+A jar of passata and some penne pasta.
 You don’t know what to do?
-Penne Napoletana is here for those kinda nights…
+Penne Napoletana is here for those kinda busy weeknights…

 Penne Napoli can sometimes be known as penne Napoletana or Neapolitan pasta.
-A simple, yet flavourful sauce of tomatoes, garlic, onion, basil – that’s it.
+A simple, yet flavourful rich tomato sauce with garlic, onion, basil – that’s it.
 It all comes down to some good technique and of course, the best tomatoes you can get your hands on.
 I like to use passata but you can equally use chopped tomatoes for this recipe.

 Penne Napoli Ingredients

 • Tomatoes – kind of obvious but since this is a tomato sauce, the choice of tomatoes you use can make all the difference.
 I like to use passata as it creates a nice silky sauce.
-If you like a bit more texture, go for chopped tomatoes.
+If you like a chunkier sauce, go for diced tomatoes.
 San Marzano tomatoes are always a good choice.
-If you do use a cheaper variety of tomatoes, remember to add a little sugar to balance out the acidity.
+Try to use good quality tomatoes but if you do use a cheaper variety of tomatoes, remember to add a little sugar to balance out the acidity.

 • Tomato puree – helps to amp up the tomato flavour of the sauce